 Lord Vishnu mentioned that he had committed a great crime when he unintentionally killed Sudarshan’s father while hunting in the forest.
 Lord Vishnu was then cursed to wander the earth on his mouth.
 As Garuda, he eventually descended on the hill at Changu.
 Nobody knew he was there, and there was no way he could free himself of the curse.
 He survived on the milk of a stolen cow.
 When they cut down the tree, they freed him from the sin as he was beheaded.

 Hearing this, Sudarshan and the Gwala started to worship the spot and established a Vishnu temple there.
 Since then, the site is considered to be sacred.
 The priests in the temple are the descendants of Sudarshan.

 Another legend has it that there used to be a mighty warrior named Pranjal (and is said to still live today).
 He was considered the strongest person in the entire country until Changu challenged him and defeated him.
 As a tribute to him, people constructed a temple in his name.

 The History of Changu Narayan temple

-The recorded history, however, has it that the temple was built by Licchavi King Haridatta Varma around 4th Century A.D.
+However, the recorded history has it that the temple was built by Licchavi King Haridatta Varma around 4th Century C.E.
 It was then rebuilt in 1702 after a major arsenic disaster.
 Since then, it has undergone many reconstructions over the year.